adlnet/xAPI-Spec/xAPI-Communication.md

 describes how voided Statements are handled by the LRS when queried.

 Clients can identify the presence and statementId of any voided Statements by the target of the voiding Statement.
-Aside from debugging tools, many Clients will not want to display voiding Statements to their users and will not display these as part of activity streams and other reports.
+Aside from debugging tools, many Learning Record Consumers will not want to display voiding Statements to their users and will not display these as part of activity streams and other reports.

 ###### Requirements